denten-papers/cambridge-materiality/main.md

 I was invited ostensibly as an expert in the digitization of records, to advise on things like document scanning, optical character recognition, and sustainable digital preservation practices.
 But I was also in a sense trespassing, arriving with no relevant language skills and having only a cursory familiarity with the region's history.
-I therefore listened and observed with a naive heart.
+Therefore, I listened and observed with a naive heart.
 Lahore's rich intellectual traditions encompassed multiple, variegated topographies.
 The belief in the radical embeddedness of thought prevents us from making universal generalizations.
 Specific material contexts necessitate the understanding *in situ*, where the hardware of intellectual infrastructure meets the software of its ideational content.
-In Lahore, as elsewhere, such sites include not only institutional libraries, but also coffee shops, home kitchens, and outdoor book markets.
+In Lahore, as elsewhere, such sites are located not only in institutional libraries, but also in coffee shops, home kitchens, and outdoor book markets.

 At one such location, next to the King Edward Medical University, we met with a book seller whom I will call Bilal, the proprietor of Bilal Old Books, a small shop specializing in